 Keeping the bibliography up to date and adding the books that we have missed

-If you can help by adding further relevant titles please email firstname.lastname@example.org with as much information as possible, or use the contact form on the SCS website.
+This updated second edition was published in October 2021.
+If you can help by adding further relevant titles please email email@example.com with as much information as possible, or use the contact form on this website.
 There will be occasional updates to the bibliography, hopefully timed to coincide with the Society’s Annual meetings which are normally held as close as possible to the 29th September, the anniversary of the Bulgarian Armistice in 1918.

 If you share the bibliography with others, please credit the Salonika Campaign Society and mention our website.